lamberta/devkit-doc/api/event.md

 manage multi-touch events which occur (for actions such as multi-touch gestures, i.e. pinching, multi-finger swiping, etc).

-### event.type
+### type `{number}`

-1. `{number}` ---A integer value 0-4 representing an event type.
+A integer value 0-4 representing an event type.
 An event type can be one of the following enumerable values:

 ~~~
 from event.input.dispatch import eventTypes;